 The New Zealand government is tasked with protecting and recouping the value of our natural assets on the behalf of all kiwis.
-To that effect, government has established a comprehensive set of rules and regulations that determine the nature of oil and gas exploration and production in New Zealand - maximising the benefit for the country.
+To that effect, government has established a comprehensive set of rules and regulations covering oil and gas exploration and production in New Zealand - maximising the benefit for the country.

 1